East StratCom Task Force

 The East StratCom Task Force (ESCTF or ESTF) is a part of the European External Action Service, focused on "effective communication" and promotion of European Union activities in Eastern Europe (including Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine) and beyond (Russia).
-The task force's flagship project is EUvsDisinfo, a database of articles and media which the organization considers as providing false, distorted or partial information.
+The task force's flagship project is EUvsDisinfo, a database of articles, media, and analysis of Foreign Information Manipulation and Interference (FIMI).

 History and mission

 The ESCTF was created as a conclusion of the European Council meeting on 19 and 20 March 2015, citing the "need to challenge Russia's ongoing disinformation campaigns".
 Initially, it relied on donations from European countries and consisted of ten people, of whom only one (a former Czech journalist) worked full time.
 Funding from the EU budget began in 2018.

 The East StratCom Task Force is intended to communicate about issues where EU strategic communication needs to be improved, or the EU is subject to disinformation campaigns.
 Such products will be put at the disposal of the EU's political leadership, press services, EU delegations and EU member states and are intended for the general public.
 The group is designated to develop communication campaigns, targeting key audiences and focused on specific issues of relevance to those audiences, including local issues.
 The actions of the ESTF are built on existing work and coherent with wider EU communication efforts, including activities of the EU institutions and EU member states.

 The ESTF is one of several organizations with the purpose of opposing propaganda that attempts to undermine the norms and collective identity of the European Union, particularly propaganda from Russia.
 Its motto "Question even more" is a response to RT's "Question more".